shashanksi2009/PiFMStation/README.md

       $> sudo nano transmitter.py

-Change the following line
+Change the following lines :-

       frequeny = 100.7 (default) // desire value from 87.5 MHz to 107.9 MHz

-      audio_folder = "playlist/" ( default folder for your songs ) // You may paste songs in playlist folder or change audio_folder value to a folder which ontains your audio file(s) but don't forget '/' at the end .
+      audio_folder = "playlist/" ( default folder for your songs ) // You may paste songs in playlist folder or change audio_folder value to a folder which contains your audio file(s) but don't forget '/' at the end .

 Save and exit file ( Ctrl+O then Ctrl+X ) .

 ##Run

-Pick an unused frequiency in the FM range and place your songs in audio folder.
+Pick an unused frequency in the FM range and place your songs in audio folder.
 Reboot your device ....

 To run , type in terminal :-